Portsmouth A's: History

 The Portsmouth A's were immediately preceded by the Portsmouth Red Birds, who played as members of the Middle Atlantic League from 1937 to 1940 as an affiliate of the St. Louis Cardinals.

 In 1948, the Portsmouth A's were formed, serving as a minor league affiliate of the Philadelphia Athletics.
 Portsmouth became members of the eight–team Class D level Ohio–Indiana League.
 Portsmouth joined the Lima Terriers, Marion Cubs, Muncie Reds, Newark Yankees, Richmond Braves, Springfield Giants and Zanesville Dodgers in beginning league play on May 15, 1948.

-In their first season of play, Portsmouth A's placed 2nd in the Ohio–Indiana League regular season standings.
+In their first season of play, Portsmouth A's placed second in the Ohio–Indiana League regular season standings.
 The A's ended the 1948 season with a record of 82–58, as George Staller served as manager.
-Portsmouth finished a mere 0.5 game behind the 1st place Zanesville Dodgers in the final standings.
+Portsmouth finished a mere 0.5 game behind the first place Zanesville Dodgers in the final standings.
 In the playoffs, the Muncie Packers swept Portsmouth 4 games to 0.

 The 1949 Portsmouth A's won the Ohio–Indiana League pennant before losing in the playoffs.
-Playing under manager Homer Cox, Portsmouth placed first in the regular season standings with a 81–58 record.
-Portsmouth finished 4.5 games ahead of the 2nd place Springfield Giants.
-In the 1st round of playoffs, the Marion Red Sox defeated the A's 3 games to 1.
+Playing under manager Homer Cox, Portsmouth placed first in the regular season standings with an 81–58 record.
+Portsmouth finished 4.5 games ahead of the second place Springfield Giants.
+In the first round of playoffs, the Marion Red Sox defeated the A's 3 games to 1.

 In their final season, the Portsmouth A's did not qualify for the 1950 playoffs to defend their championship.
-The Portsmouth A's ended their final Ohio–Indiana League season with a 46–89 record to place 7th.
-Walter Van Grofski served as manager, as Portsmouth finished 42.5 games behind the 1st place Marion Red Sox.
+The Portsmouth A's ended their final Ohio–Indiana League season with a 46–89 record to place seventh.
+Walter Van Grofski served as manager, as Portsmouth finished 42.5 games behind the first place Marion Red Sox.
 The A's scored 568 total runs, last in the league.

 In 1951, the Portsmouth A's did not return to play, as the Ohio–Indiana League reduced from eight teams to six teams.
 Portsmouth was without minor league baseball until the 1993 Portsmouth Explorers began a three–season tenure as members of the Frontier League.